Email: hello@idora.law

 Distinctiveness and Protection

-A word mark or logo can only be protected as a trade or service mark if it is distinctive.
 The purpose of a distinctive mark is to demarcate your goods or services from those of others – to identify the source.
 Whereas copyright and patent laws are meant to protect the creator, trademarks protect the consumer from confusion among products.

 A mark is considered “strong” if it falls at the top of the spectrum and is fanciful or coined.
 A mark is considered “weak” if it is merely descriptive.
 Generic terms will never receive trademark protection because they do not distinguish goods or services for consumers in the marketplace.